The Legend of CVT: A Modeline into the Past

 - DP transmits

-🔗 Getting a VGA output
+Getting a VGA output

 CRT monitors are analog displays, and generally came with a VGA input port rather than today's more common HDMI and DisplayPort.
-As a result, to connect a CRT to a modern PC and GPU, you will usually need an DAC adapter or older graphics card with native analog output.
+As a result, to connect a CRT to a modern PC and GPU, you will usually need a DAC adapter or older graphics card with native analog output.

-- 900-series and older NVIDIA cards came with VGA or DVI-I ports with native analog RGBHV video output, as did AMD's 300-series and older cards.
+900-series and older NVIDIA cards came with VGA or DVI-I ports with native analog RGBHV video output, as did AMD's 300-series and older cards.

-- If you want to render games on a newer GPU, you can install a modern NVIDIA GPU, render games there, and have it stream frames to an older AMD card with analog out (for example a HD 5450 which is otherwise worthless as anything beyond a low-spec display adapter).
+If you want to render games on a newer GPU, you can install a modern NVIDIA GPU, render games there, and have it stream frames to an older AMD card with analog out (for example a HD 5450 which is otherwise worthless as anything beyond a low-spec display adapter).

 - This can be done using Windows 10's "Graphics preference" screen or RetroArch's options.
 I found a video saying that you get around 3 milliseconds of latency when passing 1920x1440 video frames between GPUs over a PCIe 3.0 x8 bus.